Editor's Update: This article was first published October 22, 2019. It was most recently reviewed and updated September 2, 2022.

 Allegheny Health Network (AHN) perinatologist Marta Kolthoff, MD is a reproductive geneticist, meaning she trained in obstetrics and gynecology (OB/GYN) and completed a fellowship in reproductive genetics.
-She practices in the maternal-fetal medicine division of AHN at West Penn Hospital.

 After many years in patient care, Dr. Kolthoff took special interest in perinatal loss and the intense grief that can come with it.
 This loss includes miscarriage, stillbirth, life-limiting fetal anomalies, and fatal genetic conditions.
 It also extends to neonatal and newborn loss.
 Although these losses don’t always receive much recognition, they are common some estimates say that 1 in 4 women will experience a pregnancy loss in her lifetime.